Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Experiments

 \subsection{Experimental setup and evaluation metrics}

 For fair comparisons, our model and baselines share identical hyperparameters whenever possible.
 Across all datasets and experiments, we maintain a batch size of 200, a learning rate of 0.0001, and an embedding dimension of 172.
-In the link prediction task, we run experiments on six temporal datasets.
 During training, we compute event probabilities using an equal number of negative and positive samples.
 Reference metrics include average precision (AP), accuracy (ACC), and area under the ROC curve (AUC).
 For the node classification task on the benchmark datasets (Wikipedia and Reddit), AUC is employed due to label imbalances.
 Temporal neighbors, selected from the 10 nearest neighbors in chronological order, are used in all experiments.
 The final results are the average of 10 model runs.
-For all tasks, we split each dataset chronologically into training (75\%), validation (15\%), and test (15\%) sets.
+For all tasks, We perform a chronological split, assigning 70\% for training, 15\% for validation, and 15\% for testing, based on node interaction timestamps.
+All experiments are conducted under the Ubuntu 18.04 system, the Pytorch deep learning framework, and the NVIDIA TITAN XP GPU 12GB.